SAP/openui5/docs/guidelines.md

 -   The HTML should adhere to the basic XHTML rules; close all tags, enclose attribute values in quotes and do not use empty attributes without value
 -   Avoid &lt;table&gt;-based layouts when there is no logical table
     -   If a table is used for layout, try to use `display:table` or even `table-layout:fixed` tables
--   `RenderManager.writeControlData()` must be called in the root HTML element of the control (to make events work)
--   `RenderManager.writeClasses()` must be called in the root HTML element of a control (otherwise `addStyleClass` does not work), but does *not* need to be used in sub-elements
+-   The root HTML element of the control must be rendered with `RenderManager.openStart()` or  `RenderManager.voidStart()` calls and the control instance must be provided as a second parameter of this APIs.

 ### Themes/CSS